Gno-PoD/endGameFilter/README.md

 Hides all consumables but Full Rejuvenation Potions.

-Runes display their number, and their abbreviated upgrade receipe.
+Runes display their number and their upgrade receipe.

 Rare throwing weapons, wands and class weapons are displayed if they are ilvl>80.